edemmott/rnaPUFdomains/README.md

   perl GGPUF.pl ACGTACGT
 ```

+The script will convert to upper case, as well as substitute T for U.

 It provides 5 outputs:
 1. It returns your input sequence
 2. It provides the PUF assembly kit plasmid identities required to construct the designed binding sequence by golden gate cloning using the PUF assembly kit.